yongzx/GSoC-2019-FrameNet/Documentation - PyDaisy and OpenSesame.md

 #### Copying the NewsScape data library to be Annotated

 Before annotating the NewsScape data library with the two annotating libraries, I used the Python script `/home/zxy485/zxy485gallinahome/week1-4/final-open-sesame/get_newsscape.py` to copy the files.
 These duplicate files are annotated to avoid irreversible in-place changes to the original file during the development stage.
+The NewsScape data that is copied and will be processed are in `.seg` file format, which is the Red Hen Data Format.
+It is chosen because the file includes the metadata and the closed captions (which will be annotated).

 The following code shows the command that copies the 2019/01/02 NewsScape data files into the folder `/home/zxy485/zxy485gallinahome/week1-4/final-open-sesame/newsscape/`.